paulo102121/senha-cript/README.md

-Helper to encrypt strings with custom key with php
+#Helper to encrypt strings with custom key with php

-In composer

 composer require senha/cript

 use Senha\Cript\SaltCrypt;